safeamiiir/personal_blog/content/blog/global-talent-tech-nation-visa.md

 ### 3. Three Letters of Recommendation

-- Get them from the **most senior people** in your network, such as CEOs, CTOs, founders, etc.
+- Get them from the **most senior people** in your network: CEOs, CTOs, founders, and similar.
+You’d be surprised how willing people are to help, so don’t hesitate to ask.
 - Draft a version that ticks [**all the requirements**](https://arc.net/l/quote/ptnghvhx) listed in the Tech Nation guidance.
 - Each referee should confirm they’ve known and worked closely with you for **over 12 months**.
 - Follow the **correct signing format**.
 Check examples on the Tech Nation forum, like [this example](https://discourse.tnvisaforum.org/t/docusign-solution-tip-2023-heres-how-to-auto-include-certificate-dont-merge-pdfs/6348), and don’t risk your case by taking this lightly.